NxRoot/batch-gui/README.md

     LAUNCH
     Press any key to continue . . .

+# How To Run
+* Execute `gui.bat` or just call it from another process

 # Limitations
 * Since this is not running on any browser, **web functions** and **CSS events** are `not available`.</br>